ramnezer/herodium-auto-security-system/README.md

 "maltrail-found" contain a list of malicious IP.

+#### Automatic blacklist cleaning

+IP addresses that are considered malicious today can become legitimate again after a certain period of time.

+The program will allow you two options for automatically cleaning the block lists.

+1.
+once a week

+2.
+once a month

+If the addresses remain malicious, they will be returned to the list automatically if the maltrail sensors detect them again.

+This option will not have an effect on other blocking lists in your system if such exist.

 ********************************************************

 To follow the black list use

 $ sudo ipset list | cat -n

-to move ipset list to log files
+to move ipset list to log file

 $ sudo ipset list | cat -n >> test.log

-to check if specific address is blocked
+to check if maltrail address (ipv4 && ipv6) is blocked

-$ sudo ipset list | grep -F 'ip-address'
+$ sudo ipset list blacklists && sudo ipset list blacklists2

 To look at the tracking history of maltrail